Sai-Puneeth/Ford_Fulkersen/ReadME.md

-# Ford Fulkesen for network flow
+# Ford Fulkersen for network flow

 ## List of Tasks
 * __Task 1__: To implement the Ford-Fulkerson Algorithm